kirichkov/home_assistant-ble/README.md

 interval: 30                              # in seconds, interval between device scan.
 Defaults to 30
 grace_period: 60                          # in seconds, delay before considering a device has disappeared.
 Defaults to 60
 home_assistant_url: http://localhost:8123 # url to contact home-assistant.
 Defaults to http://localhost:8123
+home_assistant_token: token               # Long lived access token if you're using the `homeassistant` http auth type.
 home_assistant_password: xxxxx            # non mandatory password to authenticate to home-assistant api.
-Default is nil
+Default is nil.
+If `home_assistant_token` is provided this setting has no effect
 home_assistant_devices:                   # devices whose activity will be sent to home-assistant.
 Default is empty (no tracked devices)
   F0:5C:F4:EA:BF:C8: nut1                 # [macaddress]: [identifier for home-assistant]